 Help your employees create flexible time (flex-time) for work and their own personal well-being.
 Teach them how to create a working environment that brings their work and life together in proper balance.
-This can include making sure your employees have enough hours each week to enjoy non-work activities.
+This can include making sure your employees have enough hours each week to enjoy non-work related activities.
 Facilitate proper balance by helping employees understand how to use flex-time or other creative scheduling alternatives to spend more time on non-work activities that bring proper balance into their lives.

-Many employees have difficulty in properly balancing their lives because their worklife is so consuming.
-When employees begin to gain self-control and equanimity in their worklives, they will have made space for other parts of their lives.
-To create balance in their work/personal lives, you can help your employees to:
+Many employees have difficulty creating proper balance in their lives because their work life is so consuming.
+When employees begin to gain self-control and equanimity in their work lives, they will have made space for other parts of their lives.
+Here are some other ways to help your employees create balance in their work/personal lives.

-- keep their self-expectations and those of their manager at a reduced level; - "under promise" and "over deliver"- promising far less than they know they can do or less than the person is asking them to do; - learn to say no to nonessential tasks and to people who might be inappropriately monopolizing their time; - take breaks throughout the day to revitalize themselves; - realize the importance of not taking work home with them on a regular basis to separate their worklife from their homelife.
+Help them keep their self-expectations and those of their manager at a reduced level.
+Help them "underpromise" and "overdeliver" by promising far less than they know they can do or less than the person is asking them to do.

+Learn to say no to nonessential tasks and to people who might be inappropriately monopolizing their time.

+Help them take breaks throughout the day in order to revitalize themselves.

+Help them realize the importance of not taking work home with them on a regular basis in order to separate their work life from their home life.